A short proof of the straightening theorem: Preliminaries and recollections

 between right fibrations $p$ and $q$ over $S$ is a weak equivalence if and only if for every vertex $s \in S_0$, the induced map of fibres $X_s \rightarrow Y_s$ is a weak homotopy equivalence of simplicial sets. \end{itemize} \end{theorem}

 The model structure of the theorem is called the \emph{contravariant model structure}.
 There is a dual version, the \emph{covariant model structure}, that has right anodynes and fibrations replaced by left anodynes and fibrations, respectively.
-The original proof of this result is \cite[Section 8]{Joyalqcatappl} and a particularly elegant treatment is Cisinski's in \cite[Section 4.1]{Cisinskibook}.
+The original proof of this result is \cite[Section 8]{Joyalqcatappl} and a particularly elegant treatment is Cisinski's in \cite[Section 4.1]{Cisinskibook}, and both treatments are entirely independent of the straightening equivalence.

 Let us now discuss the cartesian analogue.
 We use the notation

 for the functors that mark only the degenerate edges, forget the markings, mark all edges, and finally extract the largest subobject all of whose edges are marked, respectively.
 They are adjoint to each other in the order indicated.
 We shall often refer to objects and morphisms in the image of $(-)^\unmarked$ as unmarked, and generally suppress degenerate edges when specifying markings.
 In the following definition we use the symbol $\boxtimes$ to denote the pushout-product of two maps.